Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Comparison with other LMC approximations

 where the covariance vector and matrix are here evaluated at pseudo-input points rather than observed datapoints.
-We notice the direct similarity with the decoupled expressions of prop.4, simply replacing $\mathbf{YT_{i}}$ by $\mathbf{m_{i}}$ and $\sigma_{i}^{2}\mathbf{I_{n}}$ by $\mathbf{(S_{i}^{-1} - K_{i}^{-1})^{-1}}$ (and the real observation points by their pseudo-input counterparts): \textbf{the variational model learns additional parameters} (these of the approximate posterior, $\mathbf{m_{i}}$ and $\mathbf{S_{i}}$) \textbf{which substitute themselves to the projected data and projected noise.}\\
+One can notice the direct similarity with the decoupled expressions of proposition 4, simply replacing $\mathbf{YT_{i}}$ by $\mathbf{m_{i}}$ and $\sigma_{i}^{2}\mathbf{I_{n}}$ by $\mathbf{(S_{i}^{-1} - K_{i}^{-1})^{-1}}$ (and the real observation points by their pseudo-input counterparts): the variational model learns additional parameters (these of the approximate posterior, $\mathbf{m_{i}}$ and $\mathbf{S_{i}}$) which substitute themselves to the projected data and projected noise.